-The Indenture contains certain covenants, including covenants requiring us to provide financial information to the holders of the Convertible Note and the Trustee if we cease to be subject to the reporting requirements of the Exchange Act.
-These covenants are subject to limitations and exceptions that are described in the Indenture.
+The Indenture contains certain covenants, including covenants requiring us to provide financial information to the holders of the Convertible Note and the Trustee if we cease to be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended.
+These covenants are subject to limitations and exceptions that are described in the Indenture

-The following table summarizes the interest expense and amortization of financing costs incurred on the Convertible Notes for the years ender December 31, 2016, December 31, 2015 and December 31, 2014.
+The following table summarizes the interest expense and amortization of financing costs incurred on the Convertible Notes for the years ended December 31, 2017, December 31, 2016 and December 31, 2015.

-Years End ed December 31,
+Year Ended December 31,

-(in millions) 20: 16 2015 2014(1)
+(in millions) 2 017 2016 2015

-Interest expense \$ 6.3 \$ 5.8 \$ 3.3
+Interest expense \$ 7.8 \$ 6.3 \$ 5.8

-Amortization of financing costs \$ 0.9 \$ 0.7 \$ 0.4
+Amortization of financing costs \$ 1.2 \$ 0.9 \$ 0.7

-Amortization of premium \$ - (2) \$ \$
+Amortization of premium \$ (0.1) \$ - (1) \$

-Effective interest rate 5.7% 5.6% 5.6%
+Effective interest rate 5.7% 5.7% 5.6%

-Average debt outstanding \$ 125.2 \$ 115.0 \$ 115.0
+Average debt outstanding \$ 155.3 \$ 125.2 \$ 115.0

-- (1) For the year ended December 31, 2014, amounts reported relate to the period from June 3, 2014 (commencement of the Convertible Notes) toDecember 31, 2014 - (2) For the year ended December 31, 2016, the total amortization of premium was less than \$50 thousand.
+(1) For the year ended December 31, 2016, the total amortization of premium was less than \$50 thougand

-As of December 31, 2016, December 31, 2015 and December 31, 2014, the outstanding balance on the Convertible Notes was \$155.3 million, \$115.0 million and \$115.0 million, respectively, and NMFC was in compliance with the terms of the Indenture on such dates.
+As of December 31, 2017, December 31, 2016 and December 31, 2015, the outstanding balance on the Convertible Notes was \$155.3 million, \$155.3 million and \$115.0 million, respectively, and NMFC was in compliance with the terms of the Indenture on such dates.

-Unsecured Notes-On May 6, 2016, we issued \$50.0 million in aggregate principal amount of five-year unsecured notes that mature on May 15, 2021 (the "Unsecured Notes"), pursuant to a note purchase agreement, dated May 4, 2016, to an institutional investor in a private placement.
-On September 30, 2016, we entered into an amended and restated note purchase agreement (the "NPA") and issued an additional \$40.0 million in aggregate principal amount of Unsecured Notes to institutional investors in a private placement.
+Unsecured Notes-On May 6, 2016, we issued \$50.0 million in aggregate principal amount of five-year unsecured notes that mature on May 15, 2021 (the "2016 Unsecured Notes"), pursuant to a note purchase agreement, dated May 4, 2016, to an institutional investor in a private placement.
+On September 30, 2016, we entered into an amended and restated note purchase agreement (the "NPA") and issued an additional \$40.0 million in aggregate principal amount of 2016 Unsecured Notes to institutional investors in a private placement.
+On June 30, 2017, we issued \$55.0 million in aggregate principal amount of five-year unsecured notes that mature on July 15, 2022 (the "2017A Unsecured Notes" and together with the 2016 Unsecured Notes, the "Unsecured Notes"), pursuant to the NPA and a supplement to the NPA.
 The NPA provides for future issuances of Unsecured Notes in separate series or tranches.
 The Unsecured Notes are equal in priority with our other unsecured indebtedness, including our Convertible Notes.

-The Unsecured Notes bear interest at an annual rate of 5.313%, payable semi-annually on May 15 and November 15 of each year, which commenced on November 15, 2016.
-This interest rate is subject to increase in the event that: (i) subject to certain exceptions, the Unsecured Notes or we cease to have an investment grade rating or (ii) the aggregate amount of our unsecured debt falls below \$150.0 million.
+The 2016 Unsecured Notes bear interest at an annual rate of 5.313%, payable semi-annually on May 15 and November 15 of each year, which commenced on November 15, 2016.
+The 2017A Unsecured Notes bear interest at an annual rate of 4.760%, payable semi-annually on January 15 and July 15 of each year, which commences on January 15, 2018.
+These interest rates are subject to increase in the event that: (i) subject to certain exceptions, the Unsecured Notes or we cease to have an investment grade rating or (ii) the aggregate amount of our unsecured debt falls below \$150.0 million.
 In each such event, we have the option to offer to prepay the Unsecured Notes at par, in which case holders of the Unsecured Notes who accept the offer would not receive the increased interest rate.
 In addition, we are obligated to offer to prepay the Unsecured Notes at par if the Investment Adviser, or an affiliate thereof, ceases to be our investment adviser or if certain change in control events occur with respect to the Investment Adviser.